TxnLab/deflex-js/examples/react/README.md

 ## Usage

-1. Choose a wallet from the available options (Defly, Pera, or Lute)
+1. Choose a wallet from the available options (Pera, Defly, or Lute)
 2. Click to connect your chosen wallet
 3. If you have multiple accounts, select the active account from the dropdown
 4. Select the assets you want to swap